Can too much stress increase cortisol and lead to weight gain?

 You can consider this as a “tolerance” mechanism put in place by your body.

-It's a protective mechanism which may be present to prevent the onslaught of damage that occurs with further stress.
+It’s a protective mechanism that may be present to prevent the onslaught of damage that occurs with further stress.

 When we evaluate HPA dysregulation it’s important to realize that these changes all occur on a spectrum.

 What this means for you is that damage builds up over time.

 The more stress you are under and the longer you are under it will determine the severity of your symptoms.